Kwpolska-graveyard/kru/kwinstaller/README.md

 KwInstaller.
 Easy as 1-2-3.
 ==============

 PURPOSE
 -------
-Made for kwpastebin.
 Small installer.
 And nothing else.

 INSTALLATION
 ------------
 1. Edit it.
 2. Copy it.
-3. Try it.
+3. Use it.

 COPYRIGHT
 ---------